This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about vision problems in children:

-Your child may be born with vision problems or he may develop them over time.
+Your child may be born with vision problems or develop them over time.
 Most vision problems are diagnosed during routine eye exams.
-Early diagnosis and treatment is important to prevent permanent damage.
-The following are warning signs that your child has a problem with his vision:
+Early diagnosis and treatment are important to prevent permanent damage.

-- Difficulty following an object with his eyes
+- Difficulty following an object with his or her eyes

-- Blinking or rubbing his eyes a lot
+- Blinking or rubbing his or her eyes a lot

 - Crossed eyes or one eye pointing the wrong way

-- Watery, red eyes, or pain when he looks at light
+- Watery, red eyes, or pain when he or she looks at light

 - A white pupil

-- Holding things close to his eyes when he looks at them
+- Holding things close to his or her eyes when he or she looks at them

-- Shutting or covering up one eye when he tries to see something
+- Shutting or covering up one eye when he or she tries to see something

-- Squinting or frowning while he looks at objects
+- Squinting or frowning while he or she looks at objects

-- Your child gets chemicals in his eye.
+- Your child gets chemicals in his or her eye.

-- Your child has a foreign object in his eye.
+- Your child has a foreign object in his or her eye.

 - Your child's eye is bleeding or looks different than usual.

-- Your child's contact gets stuck in his eye.
+- Your child's contact gets stuck in his or her eye.

 - Your child gets hit in the eye with an object.